robinvanemden/sensors/README.md

 Create your own dashboard, and explore the greenhouse sensor data.
 Then download a dataset that interests you, and create a relevant model with it.

-This model can be based on one of the available example models, or a new model from scratch, depending on your Python and data analytics skills.
+Your new model can be based on one of the available example models, or you can create a new model from scratch, depending on your Python and data analytics skills.

-Use at least two sensors to predict the output of another sensor.
+Use at least two sensors to predict the output of one other sensor.

 ### Micropython Lunar Lander filter exercise